academic shizz

 takeaways:

-1. the importance of having a solid team made up of people who are radically open minded and transparent; people who are able to view themselves from an objective standpoint and admit when they’re wrong; and people who respect others and hold themselves accountable.
+1. the importance of having a solid team made up of individuals who are open minded and transparent with themselves and their teammates.

-2. when you’re building anything, don’t get caught up with the little things, product wise. the sooner you realize this, the more quickly you’re able to get feedback from your users, or clients, iterate, and get your product in their hands again to get more feedback.
+2. when you’re building anything, don’t get caught up with the little things. the sooner you realize that, the more you’re able to experiment, get feedback from your users, refine the product, and find market fit.

 january of 2025 - may of 2025: Talent Scout